scoverage/scalac-scoverage-plugin/README.md

 ### Release History

+##### 1st May 2021 - 1.4.4

+* Add support for legacy Scala versions 2.12.9 and 2.12.8

 ##### 28th April 2021 - 1.4.3

 * Added Scala 2.12.13+, 2.13.5+ support
-* All versions are now cross built with the full scala version (instead of binary only)
+* All versions are now cross built with the full Scala version (instead of binary only)

 ##### 12th June 2019 - 1.4.0